Hurricane John hits Mexico as Category 3 storm – DW – 09/24/2024

 Hurricane John hits Mexico as Category 3 stormSeptember 24, 2024

-Hurricane John hit the southern coast of Mexico on Monday as a Category 3 storm, US-based National Hurricane Center (NHC) said.
+Hurricane John hit the southern Pacific coast of Mexico late on Monday as a Category 3 storm, the US-based National Hurricane Center (NHC) said.

 John made the landfall near Marquelia in Guerrero state, with maximum sustained winds of around 120 miles (195 kilometers) per hour, the NHC said.

-Although slow moving, the hurricane intensified rapidly during the day to become a Category 3 storm.

-"Damaging hurricane-force winds, life-threatening storm surge and flash flooding are ongoing," the NCH said.
+"Damaging hurricane-force winds, life-threatening storm surge and flash flooding are ongoing," it added.

 What do we know about Hurricane John?

-The Category 3 storm could bring "extraordinary" rainfall to parts of Oaxaca and Guerrero, according national water commission Conagua.
+The Category 3 storm could bring "extraordinary" rainfall to parts of Oaxaca and Guerrero, according to Mexico's national water commission, Conagua.

-The NHC warned that John and the accompanying torrential rainfall may cause "significant and possibly catastrophic, life-threatening flash flooding and mudslides," in the states of Chiapas, Oaxaca and southeast Guerrero through Thursday.
+The NHC warned that torrential rainfall could cause "significant and possibly catastrophic, life-threatening flash flooding and mudslides," in the states of Chiapas, Oaxaca and southeast Guerrero through Thursday.

 Residents brace themselves